 My therapeutic approaches are to work within eclectic, integrative, holistic, collaborative, culturally responsive, person-centered, somatic, and intersectional ways.
 I am trained in and utilize several formal approaches.
 I support wellness through approaches that address mental, physical, social, emotional, creative, and intellectual needs with an emphasis on the role of a healthy spirit, community connection, and culturally resonant forms of healing.

-Listed below is a description of the modalities I work with.
+Listed below is a description of the modalities and approaches I am trained in and work with.
 Depending on your personal and therapeutic goals and we may use one or integrate multiple modalities over the course of our work together.

-Eclectic therapy is an open, integrative form of psychotherapy that adapts to the unique needs of each specific client, depending on the problem, the treatment goals, and the person’s expectations and motivation.
-Eclectic therapy draws from a variety of disciplines and may use a range of methods to determine the best combination of therapeutic tools to help the person.
-An eclectic therapist customizes the therapeutic process for each individual by using whatever form of treatment, or combination of treatments, has been shown to be most effective for treating the particular problem.
+Eclectic therapy is an open, integrative form of psychotherapy that adapts to the unique needs of each specific to the person seeking healing, depending on symptoms, the problem(s), the treatment goals, values, expectations, and resonance.
+Eclectic therapy essential explains a therapeutic styles that draws from a variety of disciplines and may use a range of methods to determine the best combination of therapeutic tools to help the person.
+As an eclectic therapist, I customizes the therapeutic process for each individual, using whatever form of support, treatment, or combination of treatments that resonates with you and has been shown to be most effective for healing within your particular healing goals.

 Person-Centered & Humanistic

-Person-Centered and Humanistic therapy is a non-authoritative approach that allows clients to take more of a lead in the discussions, decisions and goals of therapy so that, in the process, they will discover their own innate ability towards solutions.
-A humanistic approach to therapy looks at the whole person, not only from the therapist’s view but from the viewpoint of individuals observing their own behavior and naming their own sense of being.
-The therapist acts as a compassionate facilitator, listening without judgment and acknowledging the client’s experience within the complexity and context of their identities and life experiences.
-The therapist is there to encourage and support the client and to guide the therapeutic process without interrupting or interfering with the client’s own process of self-discovery.
-Humanistic therapy is a positive approach to psychotherapy that focuses on a person’s individual nature, and resists categorizing people with similar lifeways and characteristics as having the same problems.
-The emphasis is on a person’s positive traits and behaviors, and the ability to use their personal instincts to find wisdom, growth, healing, and fulfillment within themselves.
+Person-Centered and Humanistic therapy is a non-authoritative approach that allows the person seeking healing to have a prominent role in leading in the discussions, decisions, and goals of therapy so that, in the process, they are able to discover their own innate ability towards solutions and healing.
+A humanistic approach to therapy looks at the whole person, not only from the therapist’s view but from the viewpoint and lived experiences of the individual who learn to be more curious, observant and non-judgmental of their own behavior and naming their own sense of being.
+The therapist acts as a compassionate facilitator, listening without judgment and acknowledging the client’s experience and wisdom within the complexity and context of their identities and life experiences.
+The therapist role is to collaborate and encourage greater support towards a deeper self-knowing, stronger self-advocacy, healthy boundaries and consent, personal instincts and developing greater insight and rooted wisdom for healing.
+Humanistic therapy focuses on a person’s unique wholeness, and resists essentializing and pathologizing individual's lifeways, ways of knowing, ways of being.

 Expressive Arts Therapy

-I hold a certificate in Expressive Arts Therapy and am working towards national registration (REAT).
+I hold a certificate in Expressive Arts Therapy and am working towards international registration (REAT).
 I offer expressive arts therapy using a multitude of forms including visual art, collage, expressive writing and poetry, sand tray, music, movement, 3D assemblage, altar making, mask making, eco-art, and weaving.
-I view art as fundamental to many aspects of our life including our healing, resistance, growth and change.
-Expressive art therapy is an amazing way to make visible that which is difficult to express.
-Expressive arts therapy works within the deeper and de-intellectualized levels of the self, helping to honor our inner truths and unspoken beauty and offer a gentle, reflective, positive way to accept and transform through struggle.
-Expressive arts therapy is embodied healing that merges with our innate, creative healing spirits, cultural and traditional healing knowledge, and other methods for holistic healing.
+I view expressive creativity and art as a fundamental way to heal, resist oppression, grow, inspire and engage in transformative personal and collective change.
+Expressive art therapy works to make visible that which is subconscious, difficult to express in other ways, be in touch with our creative beings and spirits and to see yourself and the world in new ways.
+Expressive arts therapy works within the deeper and de-intellectualized levels of the self, helping to honor our inner truths and unspoken beauty and offer a gentle, reflective, positive way to witness, accept, and transform through struggle.
+Expressive arts therapy is embodied healing that merges with our innate, creative healing spirits, cultural and traditional healing knowledges, and works well in relation with other methods for a more holistic healing.

-Lifespan Integration (LI) relies on the innate ability of the body - mind to heal itself.
+Lifespan Integration (LI) relies on the innate ability of the body-mind to heal itself from trauma and developmental wounds.
 Lifespan Integration uses a psychological technique called an "affect bridge" to find a memory which is often connected to the current problem.
-The therapist guides the client to imagine visiting this past memory, bringing into the past whatever is needed in order to resolve the memory.
-The therapist leads the client through time to the present using a Time Line of visual images of scenes from the client's life.
-This work with the timeline of memories and images shows the client's body - mind system that time has passed and that life is different now.
-Lifespan Integration also works well with people who have trouble remembering their past.
-During Lifespan Integration therapy, clients who began with memory gaps are eventually able to connect the pieces of their lives into a coherent whole.
-Lifespan Integration is a very gentle method which works on a deep neural level to change patterned responses and outmoded defensive strategies.
+The therapist guides the person seeking healing to imagine visiting this past memory, bringing into the past whatever is needed in order to resolve the memory.
+The therapist works with your life's Timeline, using it as a visual images reference of scenes from your life.
+This work using the timeline of visual memories and images helps to show the body - mind system that time has passed and that life is different now.
+Lifespan Integration also works well with people who have trouble remembering their past, as is common with trauma.
+Lifespan Integration therapy helps to connect memory gaps so people seeking healing are eventually able to connect pieces of their lives they may have forgotten into a coherent whole.
+Lifespan Integration is a very gentle method which works on a deep neural level to change patterned responses and no longer serving defensive strategies.
 Lifespan Integration therapy helps people connect unpleasant feelings and dysfunctional patterns, with the memories of the past events from which these feelings and strategies originated, to clarify an integrated and resolved meaning.
-Making these connections at a deep level of the body - mind "re-sets" the neural system so that it is more in line with the current life situation.
+Making these connections at a deep level of the body - mind helps to create change within the neural system to be more in line with the current life situation.

 *Official website of Lifespan Integration https://lifespanintegration.com/what-is-lifespan-integration/

-Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.
-Using detailed protocols and procedures, therapists help clients activate their natural healing processes through an eight-phase treatment.
+Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapeutic modality that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.
+Using detailed and more formal protocols and procedures, therapists helps people seeking healing activate their natural healing processes through an eight-phase treatment.
 Eye movements (or other bilateral stimulation) are used during one part of the session to target a particular memory while asking the client to hold different aspects of that event or thought in mind and track different responses and images, thoughts that arise through the process.
-In successful EMDR therapy, the meaning of painful events is transformed on an emotional level.
+EMDR therapy helps the meaning of painful events to transform on an emotional level.
 Unlike talk therapy, the insights clients gain in EMDR therapy result not so much from the therapist's interpretation, but from the client’s own accelerated intellectual and emotional processes.
-The net effect is that clients often conclude EMDR therapy feeling empowered by the very experiences that once debased them.
-Their wounds have closed, and they have also transformed.

 *Official website of EMDR https://www.emdr.com/what-is-emdr/